Tonk1e/rickbot-1/README.md

-# RICKBOT: The cool discord bot
+# RICKBOT: The stupid Discord Bot

-RickBot is a bot in development.
-It will allow you to manage the bot for your server through a simple and user friendly dashboard.
+RickBot is a bot in a dumpster.
+It will allow you to manage the porn for your server through a simple and user friendly dashboard.

 ### The link...
-RickBot will be released soon for the public (hopefully.
+Porn will be released soon for the public (hopefully.
 I'm prone to mistakes).
-Stay tuned :wink:
+Stay tuned.
+Milk me.